luau-lang/luau/rfcs/syntax-string-interpolation.md

 If we want to use backticks for other purposes, it may introduce some potential ambiguity.
 One option to solve that is to only ever produce string interpolation tokens from the context of an expression.
 This is messy but doable because the parser and the lexer are already implemented to work in tandem.
 The other option is to pick a different delimiter syntax to keep backticks available for use in the future.

 If we were to naively compile the expression into a `string.format` call, then implementation details would be observable if you write `` `Your health is {hp}% so you need to heal up.` ``.
-We would need to implicitly insert a `%` character anytime one shows up in a string interpolation token (escaping `%` wouldn't show up in the token at all).
+When lowering the expression, we would need to implicitly insert a `%` character anytime one shows up in a string interpolation token.
 Otherwise attempting to run this will produce a runtime error where the `%s` token is missing its corresponding string value.

 ## Alternatives